Bob Sheridan: Health issues

-Since 1973, Sheridan has hosted every title fight for promoter Don King.
+From 1973, Sheridan hosted every title fight for promoter Don King.
 On the day of the 1997 rematch between Evander Holyfield and Mike Tyson, Sheridan experienced a heart attack.
 Staying dedicated to his duties, Sheridan signed himself out against the recommendation of hospital staff, and returned to the arena in order to announce the historic fight.
 Sheridan revisited the hospital after announcing the fight and was told that he would need quadruple bypass surgery.
 However, the next morning the medical team opted for two angioplasties instead.

 In addition to his heart trouble in the late-1990s, by 2010 Sheridan had already had four heart attacks and twelve angioplasties.
 In 2010, the bank foreclosed on his house, after which Sheridan ended up in an induced coma for 30 days.
 Even after waking from the coma Sheridan had to deal with life as a paraplegic for some time.

-Personal life
+Personal life and death

+Sheridan was married to Anne Kelly from Carrick-on-Suir until her death.